 - Joint pain

 Is there any way to know my gut is ok?
-Are there any tests I can do?
+Are there any gut health tests?

 If you lack the symptoms above, go with your ‘gut feeling.’
-You may be fine but the only accurate way to check is through proper testing.
+You may be fine.
+In the absence of symptoms, the only accurate way to check is through proper testing.

-- Stool testing – This test evaluates the presence of harmful and beneficial microorganisms in the gut including yeast and bacteria.
-It might be gross to consider, but this test is full of helpful information.
+- Stool testing: This test evaluates the presence of harmful and beneficial microorganisms in the gut, including yeast and bacteria.

-- Serum Antibodies – You can be tested for specific antibodies (Transglutaminase and anti-gliadin) to screen for Celiac Disease.
-Research shows this could be a potential cause for unexplained fertility.
+- Serum antibody testing: You can be tested for specific antibodies, such as transglutaminase and anti-gliadin, to screen for Celiac Disease, a potential cause for unexplained fertility according to research.